 You Can Rely Upon

 Many of us have had the experience of driving along, completely oblivious in most cases, when we realize we are being followed by a police car.
-The blue car top lights, the flashing of headlights, the diminishing space between the back of our car and the front of the officers in pursuit can ruin an entire day.
-Of course, that feeling is worse if you’re being followed after you’ve been to a family gathering or a dinner out where you’ve had a drink.
+The blue car top police lights, the flashing of headlights, the diminishing space the police car pulling up and the back of our car can ruin an entire day.
+Of course, that feeling is worse if you're being followed after you've been to a family gathering or a dinner out where you've had a drink, or if you are under the influence of drugs.

-It’s a safe bet that no one enjoys that sinking feeling.
+It's a safe bet that no one enjoys that sinking feeling, or the legal issues that often follow.
 Embarrassment, shame, guilt, anger, uncertainty and defensiveness may all be a part of the moment.
-But, according to CT DUI lawyers Aaron Jainchill and Bill Beckert of Jainchill & Beckert, Attorneys-At-Law, knowing a few simple do’s and don’ts can help you in the moment, and may be valuable later if you end up as a defendant in a DUI case.Things to Do If You Are Pulled Over And You Believe It Is For Suspicion of DUI
+But, according to CT DUI lawyers Aaron Jainchill and Bill Beckert of Jainchill & Beckert, Attorneys-At-Law, knowing a few simple do's and don'ts can help you in the moment, and may be valuable later if you end up as a defendant in a DUI case.Things to Do If You Are Pulled Over And You Believe It Is For Suspicion of DUI

 DO pull over in a safe place.

-When you see flashing lights in your rearview mirror, it is the law of CT that you pull over.
+When you see flashing lights in your rearview mirror, it is the law of CT that you pull over to a safe location.
 It is possible that the police car behind you is going to another incident.
 If you are the intended target, putting on your blinker and pulling over safely and as efficiently as possible will help to make the case later that you were not impaired.
 Showing you value your own safety and that of the officers involved is of value to your case.
+Even if you are under the influence of alcohol, you will fare best if you can navigate your car to a safe place; failing to do so can make a bad situation worse!

 DO remain respectful and courteous – no matter what you were doing before you were pulled over.

 No one welcomes being detained by law enforcement.
-But it is more important than ever before to give the officer or officers involved their due respect.
-Says Attorney Jainchill, “They are doing a job, and in today’s environment of heightened tensions across the nation between police and citizens, basic courtesy can go a long way.”
+But it is more important than ever before to give the police officer or officers involved their due respect.
+Says Attorney Jainchill, “They are doing a job, and in today's environment of heightened tensions across the nation between police and citizens, basic courtesy can go a long way.”
+Any perceived disrespect can be noted on the police report, and may result in your being taken into police custody unnecessarily.

 DO know where your license and registration are, and have fast access to them.

-If you are able, immediately remove your license and registration and put them on your dashboard so you aren’t shuffling through your glove compartment while the officers approach the car.
-If you don’t have time to retrieve the basics before an officer arrives at your vehicle window, put your hands at the 2:00 and 10:00 positions on your steering wheel, and keep them there until told to do otherwise.
+If you are able, immediately remove your license, registration and proof of insurance and put them on your dashboard so you aren't shuffling through your glove compartment while the law enforcement officer approaches the car.
+If you don't have time to retrieve the basics before an officer arrives at your vehicle window, put your hands at the 2:00 and 10:00 positions on your steering wheel, and keep them there until told to do otherwise.
+Don't make any sudden movements that could represent a threat to an officer.
 If the stop is at night, and you can, turn on the overhead light in your car.
 Showing the officer that you do not represent a threat is, again, valuable to a future case if your stop turns into one – and may keep you from getting a ticket if you have not been drinking.
 In all cases, turn down, or turn off, your audio and roll down your window so that the approaching officer can see you clearly.

 It's important to know your civil rights – this knowledge can help you to make decisions that will protect you until you are able to meet with an attorney.
 Among your rights, you have the right to film your interaction with officers, you have the right to a detention that is reasonable in length and you have the right to request and receive certain identifying information about the officers involved – name and badge number will be helpful.